-In 2019, the DIO began working with the Government of Alberta’s Ministry of Children's Services to improve and expand their digital delivery of the child care subsidy and child care staff certification applications.
+In 2019, the DDD began working with the Government of Alberta’s Ministry of Children's Services to improve and expand their digital delivery of the child care subsidy and child care staff certification applications.
 Child Care Subsidy is a service that exists to offset the cost of child care depending on factors like family size, type of care, and household income.
 Every year, more than 25,000 people apply for child care subsidies in Alberta.
 The existing application process was not completely digital and was time consuming and frustrating for end users.

 The exemplar Service Design project was the Online Child Care Subsidy Application.
 Their second initiative was the modernization of the Child Care Staff Certification Application.
 This is a mandatory credential for Albertans working in licensed daycare, out-of-school care, or preschool programs.

-The DIO partnered with OXD to use modern methodologies like Service Design and Agile throughout the project.
+The DDD partnered with OXD to use modern methodologies like Service Design and Agile throughout the project.
 By using a human-centred approach, we were able to improve processes for both the internal team and the families using the service.

 The Government of Alberta’s Digital Innovation Office partnered with OXD in the modernization of their Early Childhood Development Systems to improve citizen services.